 Annual international conferences: the unmissable meeting place for agricultural issues around the world

-Every year, the Foundation organizes a major international conference in Paris.
-The goal of this event is to help inform decision-makers about the paths to take for sustainable agricultural development, balancing economic, social, and environmental issues.
-During these conferences, stakeholders from both the Global South and the Global North are given the floor.
-Some are present in person, while others participate via videoconference.
-Everything is organized to allow for the sharing of perspectives to inform the debates.
+The Foundation organizes a major international conference in Paris every year.
+The aim of this event is to help inform decision-makers about the paths to sustainable agricultural development, taking into account economic, social, and environmental challenges.
+At these conferences, stakeholders from both the Global South and the Global North are given a voice.
+The 2025 edition brought together 300 people in Paris and an equal number participating remotely.
+The format is designed to encourage the exchange of viewpoints, to compare perspectives, and to enrich the discussions.

 View the FARM 2025 Conference program